Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 During peak season (March - Labor Day and again during Thanksgiving Weekend), tickets are required but there is no cost.

-A chance to explore during flora from around the different climates of the United States, the Botanical Gardens is located at the base of Capitol Hill.
+A chance to explore flora from around the different climates of the United States, the Botanical Gardens is located at the base of Capitol Hill.

 FBI Building